BENJAMIN BRAKE

 Throughout high school, Benjamin was engaged in numerous school and community activities.
 Benjamin underscored the importance of prioritization and balance, saying, “As academics got harder, I focused on quality over quantity.”
 He prioritized volunteerism, music, athleticism, powerlifting, and debate.
 He also excelled in Latin language studies, which he pursued for five years.

-During undergraduate, Benjamin has focused on economics and philosophy, while also studying the formal Arabic language to complement his particular interest in the MENA region.
-In addition to academic studies, Benjamin’s time at Columbia has been marked by involvement in religious and philosophic organizations on campus, the Columbia Rugby Football Club, and the Columbia Barbell Club.
-He has pursued various internship experiences focusing on international trade research and compliance, and is looking for entry-level career possibilities as he strives to eventually return to school for a JD.
-Issues of international trade, investment, and dispute resolution, and their extensions to policy, is of great interest to him.
+During undergraduate, Benjamin focused on economics and philosophy, including graduate coursework in financial and economic policy with the School of International and Public Affairs (SIPA), while also studying the formal Arabic language to complement his particular interest in the MENA region.
+In addition to academic studies, Benjamin’s time at Columbia was marked by involvement in various extracurriculars including religious and philosophical organizations on campus, the Columbia Rugby Football Club (CURFC), the Columbia Barbell Club, and the Columbia Student Governing Board (SGB).
+He has pursued various internship experiences focusing on international trade research and regulatory compliance, and intends to eventually return to school for a JD.
+Currently, he is working as an international trade analyst at Koch Inc. Issues of international trade, investment, and dispute resolution, and their extensions to policy, are of great occupational interest to him.
+Outside of his professional interests, Benjamin also enjoys reading, especially on matters of philosophy concerning the intersection of religion and contemporary culture.

 Ever since joining the Foundation, Benjamin felt a strong resonance with one of Timothy O’Shaughnessy’s core values: integrity.
-He recalled reading one of Timothy’s high school paper, “The Good Life,”—a WCS humanities seminar capstone project that Benjamin also undertook – which articulated this quality particularly well: “The idea of actually being good for its own sake, not just doing what’s best for you, but having a set of values and morals and sticking to them,” he reflected.
-“That definitely stood out to me.”a
+He recalled reading one of Timothy’s high school papers, “The Good Life,”—a WCS humanities seminar capstone project that Benjamin also undertook—which Benjamin felt articulated this quality particularly well: “The idea of actually being good for its own sake, not just doing what’s best for you, but having a set of values and morals and sticking to them,” he reflected.
+“That definitely stood out to me.”